Skip to content

 In 1866, Washington police officer William West stopped President Ulysses Grant for driving his horse too fast near the White House, confiscated the buggy, and sent the president home on foot.

-Categories Notable People & Places, The Best Of Tags 1860s, 1870s, Metropolitan Police Department, President of the United States, Ulysses S. Grant 1 Comment
+Categories Notable People & Places, The Best Of Tags 1860s, 1870s, Metropolitan Police Department, Politics, Ulysses S. Grant 1 Comment

 Finally Found Another Photo of Officer Sprinkle!